RickyFoots/Kyonin/Planet/Golarion/Cities/Branmor/People of Branmor/Bromrik Faelgram.md

 The older, balding, rotund dwarven man with a medium length, braided, white beard with arms that look like they're made of raw iron.
-Head of the [[Planet/Golarion/Cities/Branmor/Locations/Void-Train Linkage Station - Branmor]] and the one who came up with the idea behind the [[Floatstone Rails]] used on the project.
+Head of the [[Void-Train Linkage Station - Branmor]] and the one who came up with the idea behind the [[Floatstone Rails]] used on the project.

 ---
 1. [[Rylanor]] has probably heard of this man in passing, as he is one of the greatest metallurgic pioneers in recorded history.